divviup/divviup-api/cli/README.md

 export COLLECTOR_ID=0a0f8ea8-b603-4416-b138-b7f217153bb7
 ```

 Create the the histogram task.
-In this case the task is a set of values from 0 to 10 for use in collecting an net-promoter score for a survey.
+In this case the task is a set of values from 0 to 10 for use in collecting a net-promoter score for a survey.

 ```sh
  divviup task create --name net-promoter-score \